The Dying Earth: Setting

-During a far future time, the Sun nears the end its life.
+During a far future time, the Sun nears the end of its life.
 The sky ranges from pink to deep blue, lit by a dim red Sun, and strange plants and animals exist.
 Much of the book is set within the forested country of Ascolais and in the ruined cities covering the landscape.

 The setting is marked by the presence of ancient ruins and other fragments of decayed civilizations.
 The human population is shrinking.
 Most live in structures built long ago, in varying degrees of ruin, squalor, or luxury.
 Many also make use of magic (or in some cases, technology) which was created long ago but which they no longer understand.
-Characters often make carefree, nihilistic references to the fact that their planet does not have much longer to live.
-(It is not specified how much longer the planet has left.)
+Characters often make carefree, nihilistic references to the unknown, but presumed short, time remaining before the Sun dies and the Earth dies with it.

 Many of the important people in Ascolais are magicians.
 They use magic by memorizing lengthy formulas for spells and activating them by speaking the proper commands.
 Once cast, the spell formula is forgotten, requiring the wizard to reread and re-memorize them.
 Because even talented magicians can only memorize and must "load" a handful of spells, they also have to rely on relics and their other talents for protection.
 There are only one hundred spells which are still known to mankind, of thousands which were discovered over the course of history.
 Pandelume implies that "magic" has a scientific origin; many spells were invented through the use of mathematics.
 Regardless of this, it appears that purely supernatural powers exist as well.